 sudo apt install youtube-dl

-In fact, youtube-dl is a powerful tool.
-You can use it to download just the audio file from videos, download entire playlist and download videos in different qualities.
+Do note that youtube-dl is a powerful tool.
+You can use it to download just the audio file from videos, download the entire playlist and download videos in different qualities.
 You can even download 4K videos from YouTube with this tool.

 I recommend reading this tutorial to learn how to use more features of youtube-dl.

 I have listed three applications to download videos in Ubuntu.
 Which one did you like the most?